 "Don't worry, Mikoto-san," Sakura turned to the guy's mother beside her.
 "Based on his chakra flow, he'll live."

-"Oh good," Mikoto sighed in relief.
+"Thank kami," Mikoto sighed in relief.
 "Do you need anything?"

-"He might have to eat his breakfast in his room."
+"Hot water, please.
+And he will have to eat his breakfast in his room."

 "He insisted he didn't need any help," Shisui's voice came from the doorway.
 He was balancing a large tray of breakfast enough for two people with one hand, while with the other he had a large bowl of water and several towels draped on his arm.
 "I even offered to bring over Hana, even though she's a vet, but he threw me out, instead."